 Blue Spot Knight

-DISTRIBUTION: mainly found in southern Wales, the south and south-east England and northern Scotland where it is Occasional, scattered records elsewhere where it is probably Uncommon.
+With both decidious and coniferous tress but more frequently found with Oak (Quercus) and Beech (Fagus).
+Mainly found in southern Wales, the south and south-east England and northern Scotland where it is occasional, scattered records elsewhere where it is probably uncommon.

 Whilst it is Edible and good, it is a bit tough and people new to the world of picking wild mushrooms to eat should steer clear of white gilled mushrooms as there are some seriously poisonous species with white gills.

 St George's Mushroom (Calocybe gambosa) looks very similar in size and shape but the Blue Spot Knight does not have a mealy smell and it more a white colour than cream.